How to Import Data to Salesforce

 Scheduling Salesforce Import

-In addition to manually running the import package, you can schedule it for automatic execution.
+In addition to manually running the import integration, you can schedule it for automatic execution.
 This might be useful if you need to import automatically updated CSV files from the file storage into Salesforce and to run import operations on certain weekdays.
 You may also schedule an operation to a later time.

 - Click Week under Run every and select corresponding check boxes next to Friday.